John Baughman: Velerie Baughman

 Years passed following his first wife's suspicious death, and since long before Trudy's death, Baughman had retired from the police force and now worked as a salesman for the Honeywell company.
 One night, he attended a singles' dance, where he met a twice-divorced woman named Velerie.
 She was an energetic customer service representative for 3M, for whom she had worked for 22 years, and had four adult children.
 They took a liking to each other, and in February 1991, the couple married.

-Velerie was aware of John's past, but believed the claims that he was innocent, in stark contrast with one of her children.
+Velerie was aware of John's past, but believed the claims that he was innocent, in stark contrast with one of his children.
 In 1995, the couple went on vacation to St. John's in Antigua and Barbuda, registering at the Royal Antiguan Hotel.
 Interestingly, employees later testified that Baughman had requested a room for two for the first three nights, but then only a one-person room for the last.

 On May 27, Baughman took his wife to the roof of the 8-story hotel, where he pushed her off to her death.

 Trial, sentence and death

 Immediately after, Baughman was arrested and held without bail in Her Majesty's Prison.
 During the investigation, he explained that his wife had accidentally fallen while they tossed love letters to each other.
 The coroner, however, declared that she had been pushed to her death.
 At his trial, Baughman was quoted as saying that he loved his wife very much, but that did not dissuade the jury, whose unanimous vote found him guilty of murder.

 Sentenced to death, Baughman was escorted out of jail, where Antiguans were cursing at him and cheering for his eventual death, without making a final statement.
 His lawyer, Gerald Watt, accused the court of bias in favor of the prosecutor, and announced that he was appealing the decision.
-On May 31, 2000, shortly after his final appeal was rejected, Baughman committed suicide in the Antiguan jail by hanging himself by a bed sheet from his cell window bars.
+On May 31, 2000, shortly after his final appeal was rejected, Baughman killed himself in the Antiguan jail by hanging by a bed sheet from his cell window bars.